-| As to Babylon, we find it active in corrupting; it makes the nations drunk.
+¦As to Babylon, we find it active in corrupting; it makes the nations drunk.
 If Israel corrupted itself instead of keeping the law, Babylon corrupted instead of acting in love and truth.
 The people of God are found in her, and are in danger of sharing in her sins.
 To me it is evident that, while pride and idolatry are indeed the very root, its iniquity is the result of contempt and abandonment of all the light of God, from Noah to the church, as also of the testimony of the last days.
 Its heart is then full of all the iniquity of man, in the presence of all the light of God, and of all the privileges of those that are His in Christ, and having knowledge of it all.
 It will, in fact, be the activity of Satan; but as to men and their responsibility, it will falsify and deny all the relations based upon the revelations of God.
-The &#8220;Beast&#8221; is another thing; it contends with the power of the Son of man, with Christ.
+The "Beast" is another thing; it contends with the power of the Son of man, with Christ.
 It is not the complete corruption of man in things which, in principle, he held from God.

 {336}